 Click the button next to the address bar and log in with your Toggl Track account.

-Microsoft Edge has support for Chromium extensions, so you can use the Toggl Track browser extension on Microsoft Edge by downloading it from the Chrome Store.
+Microsoft Edge (as well as other Chromium-based browsers) have support for Chromium extensions, so you can use the Toggl Track browser extension on those browsers by downloading it from the Chrome Store.

 Toggl Track extension icon